A Brief History

 In 2011, with funding from the Walton Family Foundation, Sustainable Arizona developed the Value the Verde Ecotourism Initiative and signed up more than 120 Verde Valley businesses to participate.
 Each committed to conserve water, eliminate toxic materials, reduce wastes, become energy efficient, support their local communities and educate their visitors.
 At the end of the funding cycle, this effort was turned over to a local tourism marketing agency that had incorporated ecotourism into its listing.

 Sustainable Arizona received a second grant to help create a “culture of conservation” in the Verde River Valley.
 Sustainable Arizona joined the Sedona Chamber of Commerce and worked with their staff to create a green business affinity group.
 The Sustainable Arizona president also provided direct input on the Sedona community planning process to ensure that water management and sustainable development principles were included.
 This effort was followed by a third endeavor, One for the Verde, again with Walton Family Foundation funding.
 The project engaged local businesses, visitors and residents in preserving the Verde River and watershed.
 Friends of the Verde River now manages this special project.

 For several years, Sustainable Arizona board member, Larry Bean, served as the Midwestern Regional Coordinator of eight State Energy Offices deploying American Reinvestment and Recovery (ARRA) funding for energy efficiency and renewable energy.

 Over the years, Sustainable Arizona helped other nonprofits develop beginning with direct support for Sustainable Tucson and the Phoenix Green Chamber.
 It has also served in a nonprofit fiduciary capacity for Biodiesel US and GMO-Free Prescott, helping them win grants for their programs.

 In 2014, Sustainable Arizona moved its offices and management to the Phoenix area and shifted its focus to two initiatives: Grow Organic Kids and the design of an EcoLearning Center in South Phoenix.
-At this time, with the arrival of new collaborations in sustainable development, Sustainable Arizona is in a transition phase.
-A series of large model projects in pollution prevention and water systems restoration are currently on hold pending funding.
+Since that time, Grow Organic Kids split off on its own.
+The EcoLearning Center is still in the concept phase awaiting funding.